 Provide Great Customer Service

-By providing great customer service, I don’t just mean being nice to customers and being generally helpful.
+So when I mention customer service here, I don’t just mean being nice to customers and being generally helpful.
 The type of customer service I’m referring to is the no holds barred, go totally out of your way type of helpfulness even if it means that it will take a tremendous amount of your time.

 Let me give you an example of what I mean by “no holds barred” customer service through a personal experience of mine.

-Looking around the web, I see many online stores selling seemingly random items.
-The best stores are the ones that have a cohesive theme.
+Looking around the web, I still see many online stores selling a wide variety of random items.
+The most successful stores are ones that have a cohesive theme.